Skip to main content

 • Remember the disability does not define the child.
 The majority of the children at KinderFrogs are children with a disability and/or development delay.
 They are simply wonderful children that require special needs and considerations.
 Thank you for respecting each of them!

-The teachers here are masters at their craft.
-Feel free to question them about the children or brainstorm with them.
-The teachers can meet with you at a scheduled time.
-Ask the Administrative Assistant in the front office for most anything.
+When appropriate, feel free to question Lead Teachers about the children or brainstorm with them, the teachers can meet with you at a scheduled time.
+Ask Miss Angela, the academic program specialist in the front office for most anything.
 This school’s mission is to serve as a learning laboratory for TCU students.
 We want your experience at KinderFrogs to be a rich learning experience.
 Do not hesitate to ask for help.

 The parents who send their children to KinderFrogs are aware that this is a laboratory setting and want our TCU students to learn from your children.
 To respect the privacy of individuals, please do not discuss particular children by whole name with people who are not in TCU programs.
 Volunteers are responsible for maintaining the confidentiality of all proprietary or privileged information to which they are exposed, including information pertaining to staff, visitors, other volunteers, and most of all, our students.